GSA/digitalgov.gov/content/events/2022/03/2022-03-16-change-the-way-digital-work-gets-done.md

 Government agencies are continually being expected to digitally transform their businesses to better meet the needs of their customers, while also keeping costs low.
 Balancing these priorities can be overwhelming, making it difficult to know where to start.

-Learn about a Digital End-to-End Efficiency (DEEE) Framework at the U.S. Department of the Treasury's [Bureau of the Fiscal Service Office of Financial Innovation and Transformation](https://fiscal.treasury.gov/fit), and discover how you can get started digitizing and automating your processes.
+Learn about a Digital End-to-End Efficiency (DEEE) Framework at the U.S. Department of the Treasury's [Bureau of the Fiscal Service, Office of Financial Innovation and Transformation (FIT)](https://fiscal.treasury.gov/fit), and discover how you can get started digitizing and automating your processes.

 This session will cover a range of key concepts such as: